Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/components/networkmanager.md

 ## Disconnecting

-Disconnecting is rather simple, but you have to remember, that you cannot use the `NetworkSceneManager` for scene switching in most Disconnecting cases.
+Disconnecting is rather simple, but you have to remember, that you can't use the `NetworkSceneManager` for scene switching in most Disconnecting cases.
 As soon as you stop the Client, Server or Host you have to use `UnityEngine.SceneManagement` instead.

 ```csharp
 public void Disconnect()